 If watching a great film opens the window to a magnificent discovery, marked by a flurry of transient thoughts, writing its review closes the door behind it, to which that discovery could be articulated and those thoughts forever crystallised.

-ET is an Adjunct Lecturer at the Wee Kim Wee School of Communication & Information (Nanyang Technological University), teaching Introduction to Film Studies and Film Festival Practicum (Perspectives Film Festival).
-He also teaches Film Art & History at the School of Interactive & Digital Media (Nanyang Polytechnic) and Cult Film at Shelton College International.
+ET is an Adjunct Lecturer at the Wee Kim Wee School of Communication & Information (Nanyang Technological University), teaching Introduction to Film Studies, Asian Cinema and Film Festival Practicum (Perspectives Film Festival).
+He also teaches Film Art & History at the School of Design & Media (Nanyang Polytechnic) and Cult Film at Shelton College International.

 Qualifications & Credentials